civican/legisinfo/42-1/bills/C-49/bill_text.md

   **(3)** Subsection 116(3) of the Act is replaced by the following:

-    **(3)** If a **long-haul interwitching order** has been made under subsection **134(1)**, the terms **established by** the **order that are related to** the manner in which the local carrier **is to fulfil its** service obligations are binding on the Agency in making its determination.
+    **(3)** If a long-haul interwitching order has been made under subsection 134(1), the terms established by the order that are related to the manner in which the local carrier is to fulfil its service obligations are binding on the Agency in making its determination.

   **(4)** Paragraph 116(4)(c.1) of the English version of the Act is replaced by the following:

-    order the company to compensate any person adversely affected for any expenses that they incurred as a result of the company's failure to **fulfil** its service obligations or, if the company is a party to a confidential contract with a shipper that requires the company to pay an amount of compensation for expenses incurred by the shipper as a result of the company's failure to **fulfil** its service obligations, order the company to pay that amount to the shipper;
+    order the company to compensate any person adversely affected for any expenses that they incurred as a result of the company's failure to fulfil its service obligations or, if the company is a party to a confidential contract with a shipper that requires the company to pay an amount of compensation for expenses incurred by the shipper as a result of the company's failure to fulfil its service obligations, order the company to pay that amount to the shipper;

   **(5)** Subsection 116(6) of the Act is replaced by the following:

     **(5.1)** If an arbitrator's decision made under section 169.37 includes a term with respect to an amount described in paragraph 169.31(1)(c.1), the term does not limit the right to claim an amount of compensation in an action under subsection (5).

-    **(6)** Subject to the terms of a confidential contract referred to in subsection 113(4) or a tariff **that sets** out, **in accordance with subsection 136.4(1), terms established in a long-haul interswitching order**, a company is not relieved from an action taken under subsection (5) by any notice, condition or declaration if the damage claimed in the action arises from any negligence or omission of the company or any of its employees.
+    **(6)** Subject to the terms of a confidential contract referred to in subsection 113(4) or a tariff that sets out, in accordance with subsection 136.4(1), terms established in a long-haul interswitching order, a company is not relieved from an action taken under subsection (5) by any notice, condition or declaration if the damage claimed in the action arises from any negligence or omission of the company or any of its employees.

 ### Section 24

 Subsections 117(3) and (4) of the Act are replaced by the following:

-**(3)** The railway company shall make the tariff **accessible to the** public **by publishing it on** its **Internet site**.
+**(3)** The railway company shall make the tariff accessible to the public by publishing it on its Internet site.

 ### Section 25

   **(1)** Paragraphs 126(1)(d) and (e) of the Act are replaced by the following:

-    the manner in which the company **is to fulfil** its service obligations under section 113; and
+    the manner in which the company is to fulfil its service obligations under section 113; and

-    any conditions relating to the traffic to be moved by the company, **including any amount to be paid by the company or the shipper in relation to a failure to comply with any condition related to the service obligations referred to in paragraph (d)**.
+    any conditions relating to the traffic to be moved by the company, including any amount to be paid by the company or the shipper in relation to a failure to comply with any condition related to the service obligations referred to in paragraph (d).

   **(2)** Subsection 126(1.1) of the Act is replaced by the following:

     **(1.1)** A shipper may request that a railway company make it an offer to enter into a contract under subsection (1) with the railway company respecting

-      the manner in which the company **is to** fulfil its service obligations under section 113; **or**
+      the manner in which the company is to fulfil its service obligations under section 113; or

       any amount to be paid in relation to the company's or the shipper's failure to comply with a term related to those service obligations, the purpose of which is to encourage the efficient movement of the shipper's traffic and the performance of the railway system.